swhoyle/food-nutrition-model/documentation/Preprocessing_Deliverable.md

 **From additives**:
 - contains_additives (True if additives_n > 0)

-Why this matters?
-Instead of encoding thousands of tag combinations we get 15-20 binary signals that actually predict grade.
-Organic, vegan, additive-free foods score differently - those are the signals we care about.
+Why does this matter?
+Instead of encoding thousands of tag combinations we get like 15-20 binary signals that actually predict grade.
+Organic, vegan, additive-free foods score differently - those are the signals we care about really.

 ### Simplify Categories

 We have 10,000+ unique category combinations.
-Too many for modeling.
+Way too many for modeling.

-**Solution**: Extract primary category, group into 8 tiers:
+Extract primary category, group into 8 tiers:
 - Beverages, Snacks, Condiments, Dairy, Meat & Seafood, Bakery, Grocery, Other/Undefined

 ### Processing Indicators